meguna/mff/README.md

 ## To Do Notes - Immediate

+* clear input fields on successful submit
+* reset 'choose recipes' image input on load
+* after adding new recipe, re-fetch & update the RecipeList!
+* add status & error messages to image upload - "uploading...", "uploaded!", "error - one of your files is too big. please check again.", "error - you selected more than five images. only the first five have been uploaded."
 * buggy behavior when you change sort method on RecipeList - sometimes RecipeInfo panel hides the recipe name title, sometimes it doesn't change.
 * RecipeInfo `shouldComponentUpdate()` causing buggy behavior - commented out